 Back in the 70s, the Bermuda Triangle was one of those mysterious places that terrified people who believed everything they read.
 Supposedly a paranormal region of the Atlantic Ocean, many planes and ships "disappeared" there over the years, never to be seen again.
 It even inspired a bestselling book by Charles Berlitz, who made a career out of convincing the more intellectually-challenged of our species that Atlantis was real, the Navy had invisible ships and the world would end in 1999.
 If Berlitz were alive today, he'd probably find gainful employment as Fox News' scientific advisor.
 But like Area 51, the Amityville House and Sasquatch, the Bermuda Triangle was mostly great tabloid and movie fodder.
 Indeed, this angle was hyped-to-the-hilt in Airport '77's ad campaign, though the region's supernatural reputation never figures into the plot.

 Instead, the plane's wing clips an oil derrick and splashes into the ocean, trapping the passengers 100 feet underwater.
 Their importance to the plot now served, most of the bad guys are conveniently killed in the crash, save for Chambers, who ruefully informs Gallagher he changed course to avoid detection.
 This means nobody tracking the plane on radar knows where they went down.
-One would think at-least one oil worker might have noticed a massive jumbo jet striking their platform and consider phoning that in, but never mind.
+One would think a few oil workers might have noticed a massive jumbo jet striking their platform and consider phoning it in, but never mind.

 Before the water pressure crushes the plane "like an empty beer can," Gallagher hatches a plan to open one of the cargo doors and swim to the surface with an emergency signal buoy.
 The remainder of the film is a race against time as the Navy rushes to the scene to try and raise the plane before it floods and everyone drowns.